I visited the SS Great Britain in Bristol a few weeks ago.

 The plan to salvage her, to bring her back to Bristol and restore to something of her former glory was a bold mission.
 The man responsible was Ewan Corlett, a naval architect.

-After towing the hull home over 8000 miles of treacherous seas, the SS Great Britain returned to the dockyard where she was built exactly 127 years before.
+After towing the hull home over 8000 miles of treacherous seas, the SS Great Britain returned to the very dockyard where she was built exactly 127 years before.

 At last, in 2005, after years of painstaking reconstruction work, this remarkable ship was ‘re-launched’.

-Stepping aboard the SS Great Britain, dubbed ‘one of the most important historic ships in the world’, is like stepping back in history.
+As a visitor, stepping aboard the SS Great Britain, dubbed ‘one of the most important historic ships in the world’, is like stepping back in history.

 You can walk through the first class saloons, see the bunks of the steerage passengers, wander the promenade deck lit by numerous slatted skylights from the deck above, even see the heads (inside toilets) and the gaol.